ampas/aces-core/README.md

 #### Notes on ACEScct ####

-A new color correction working space has been added to ACES 1.1.
-The new working space, known as ACEScct, is intended to address some colorists desire for a grading behavior similar to that of legacy working spaces such as ITU-R BT.709.
+A new color correction working space has been added to ACES 1.0.3.
+The new working space, known as ACEScct, is intended to address some colorists desire for a grading behavior similar to that of traditional log film scans.
 ACEScct is intended to be an alternate color correction working space to ACEScc for those who prefer its grading behaviors.
-As such, developers implementing ACES 1.1 in products that previously only used ACEScc should offer end users a choice of ACEScc or ACEScct in the user interface as the color correction working space.
+As such, developers implementing ACES 1.0.3 in products that previously only used ACEScc should offer end users a choice of ACEScc or ACEScct in the user interface as the color correction working space.
 Among the behaviors charateristic of ACEScct is a more distict "milking" or "fogging" of shadows when a lift operation is applied when compared to the same operation applied in ACEScc.
 This is accomplished through the addition of a "toe" to working space function.
 It is important to note that ACEScct is *NOT* compatiable with ASC-CDL values generated on-set using the ACESproxy encoding.
 If there is a need to reproduce a look generated on-set where ACESproxy was used, ACEScc must be used in the dailies and/or DI environment.

 ### Versioning ###